SWEG-Software-Engineering-Group/Translatify/README.md

 - **AWS API Gateway**: a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 - **AWS Cognito**: a simple user identity and data synchronization service that helps you securely manage and synchronize app data for your users across their mobile devices.
 - **AWS Amplify**: a set of tools and services that enables mobile and front-end web developers to build secure, scalable full stack applications, powered by AWS.

+### Test

+Run `npm run test` to run the right command set as script to get MUI/Axios modules working properly.
+Also, click "a" to run all tests.